mjhong0708/amp/docs/modules/model.rst

 Tensorflow Neural Network
 -------------------------

-A work in progress, this module `amp.model.tfAmpNN` uses Google's TensorFlow package to implement a neural network, which may provide GPU acceleration and other advantages.
+A work in progress, this module `amp.model.tflow` uses Google's TensorFlow package to implement a neural network, which may provide GPU acceleration and other advantages.

+.. automodule:: amp.model.tflow
+    :members:
+    :undoc-members:
+    :show-inheritance: